dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 GitHub Actions is a free tool that will be used here.

 In order to learn CI, first create a simple test for our application.
 Then go to folder CI_CD.

+## Secrets

+Consider secrets to store local data, like connection strings.
+Do not use secrets for sensitive data.